 The lightbulb phaseout will undoubtably cause some financial stress to consumers and industries who still depend on incandescents.
 When former Pres.
 Trump halted the phaseout in 2019, he said it was to protect consumer choice, yet manufacturers were probably the most celebratory.
 Manufacturers who were adamant to delay the phaseout alleged it was happening too soon and too fast for the global market to adjust.
 Now that Pres.
 Biden has reinitiated the phaseout, manufacturers and storehouses must hurry to move their expiring inventory.
 With the current national trend being predominantly toward LEDs, next year's lightbulb ban may be mostly unnecessary.
 Nevertheless, the global lighting industry is now pressured to sell its product before the July 2023 deadline.
 Expect some crazy discounts.

-Today for Earth Day 2022, here are some important environmental challenges and achievements worth our attention.
+Today for Earth Day 2022, here are a few recent environmental achievements and current challenges worthy of our attention.

 Without the Earth's atmospheric shield, we're frozen, or fried, or both.
 The thickness of the atmosphere is often compared to the skin of an apple, however it isn't so fragile.
 The atmosphere is awesomely resilient and given time it can even be repaired.